Do you know what it means to “finish well”?

 Nothing brings out the weakness in a company’s core values like a genuine crisis.
 And these days, who hasn’t faced a crisis in business during the pandemic?

-You might think that you’re projecting values relatable to your employees, but have you considered consulting them?
+You might think that you’re projecting values relatable to your employees, but have you considered consulting your employees about it?
+Do you want to know what you’ve been projecting?

-When I think about the values I was projecting to my family; I look at my calendar and bank statement.
+When I think about the values I was projecting to my family, I look at my calendar and bank statement.
 These are the real values that leak out in hot water.
 Where was I spending my time and money?
 How did it add value to my family?
-Did they think I was present?
-Or did they think I just bought them presents?
+Did they think I was present, or did they think I just bought them presents?

 Redefine health and start your journey to finish well